Department Chair: Kay Wolsborn

 Examination of the Bill of Rights and the 14th Amendment of the U.S. Constitution with an emphasis on noteworthy Supreme Court cases from the past 50 years.
 Subjects studied include the guarantees of equal protection and due process, the right to privacy, the doctrines of free expression, and the separation of church and state.
 Every year.

 330 Environmental Politics and Policy.
 (4)

 This course is an examination of the political discourse concerning environmental issues and institutional policy responses.
 It concentrates on the various stages of environmentalism as well as local to international public policies.
-Alternate years.

 331 U.S. Political Parties and Elections.
 (4)